BrighterCommand/Docs/contents/HowConfiguringTheCommandProcessorWorks.md

 # How Configuring the Command Processor Works

-TODO: Review for V9

 Brighter does not have a dependency on an Inversion Of Control (IoC) framework.
 This gives you freedom to choose the DI libraries you want for your project.

-Instead we follow an approach outlined by Mark Seeman in his blog on a [DI Friendly Framework](http://blog.ploeh.dk/2014/05/19/di-friendly-framework/) and [Message Dispatching without Service Location](http://blog.ploeh.dk/2011/09/19/MessageDispatchingwithoutServiceLocation/).
+We follow an approach outlined by Mark Seeman in his blog on a [DI Friendly Framework](http://blog.ploeh.dk/2014/05/19/di-friendly-framework/) and [Message Dispatching without Service Location](http://blog.ploeh.dk/2011/09/19/MessageDispatchingwithoutServiceLocation/).

 This means that we can support any approach to DI that you choose, provided you implement a range of interfaces that we require to create instances of your classes at runtime.

-For .NET Core`\s DI framework we provide the necessary implementation of these interfaces.
-We leave implementation for other DI frameworks to you.
+For .NET Core's DI framework we provide the implementation of these interfaces.
+If you are using that approach, just follow the outline in [Basic Configuration](/contents/BrighterBasicConfiguration.md).
+This chapter is 'interest only' at that point, and you don't need to read it.
+It may be helpful for debugging.

-This document explains  what you need to do to support an alternate DI framework.
+If you choose another DI framework, this document explains  what you need to do to support that DI framework.

-## What you need to provide
+## CommandProcessor Configuration Dependencies

 -   You need to provide a **Subscriber Registry** with all of the  **Command**s or **Event**s you wish to handle, mapped to their **Request Handlers**.
 -   You need to provide a **Handler Factory** to create your Handlers
--   You need to provide a **Policy Registry** if you intend to use [Polly](https://github.com/App-vNext/Polly) to support Retry and
+-   You need to provide a **Policy Registry** if you intend to use [Polly](https://github.com/App-vNext/Polly) to support Retry and Circuit-Breaker.
-    Circuit-Breaker.
 -   You need to provide a **Request Context Factory**

 ## Subscriber Registry